zaphar/ucg/README.md

 Universal Configuration Grammar compiler.

 USAGE:
-    ucg [SUBCOMMAND]
+    ucg [FLAGS] [SUBCOMMAND]

 FLAGS:
     -h, --help         Prints help information
+        --no-strict    Turn off strict checking.
     -V, --version      Prints version information

 SUBCOMMANDS:
-    build       Build a specific ucg file.
+    build         Build a list of ucg files. converters    list the available converters
-    help        Prints this message or the help of the given subcommand(s) inspect     Inspect a specific symbol in a ucg file. test        Check a specific ucg file for errors.
+    env           Describe the environment variables ucg uses. eval          Evaluate an expression with an optional ucg file as context. help          Prints this message or the help of the given subcommand(s) importers     list the available importers for includes test          Check a list of ucg files for errors and run test assertions.
 ```

 ## Compiling